Ethical-Principles-in-AI/Ethical-Principles-in-AI.github.io/README.md

 5. When you are happy with your changes you can run `npm run deploy` to deploy the site to the GitHub Pages delpoyment.

-## Layout
-- The bulk of the site's content can be found within `src/components` with `src/template.jsx` being a great starting point for building out new pages

 ## Creating a New Page
 1. Start by duplicating the `src/template.jsx` file and renaming it to a descriptive name.
 Its contents are approximately as follows:
 ```javascript